-- 139. Exports of agricultural products were generally unrestricted except for some fruit and vegetables Jordan exported to Lebanon and Israel under bilateral agreements subject maximum limits (quotas).
+- 163. Exports of agricultural products were generally unrestricted except for some fruit and vegetables Jordan exported to Lebanon and Israel under bilateral agreements subject maximum limits (quotas).
 Jordanian exporters were obliged to comply with standards and other requirements in the importing country, and export of, for example, horticultural products typically required a certificate of origin issued by the Chamber of Commerce and approved by the Agricultural Marketing Organization, a health certificate issued by the Plant Protection Department of the Ministry of Agriculture, and an EURI certificate for exports to the EU. - (c) Internal policies i.e. description of, and the budgetary expenditure and any revenue foregone involved in each of the domestic support measures in place

-[The Ministry of Industry and Trade has provided information on domestic support and export subsidies, circulated in document WT/ACC/SPEC/JOR/2 of 3 July 1998.
-Members may also consider revised ACC/4 information provided in March 1999.]
+[The Ministry of Industry and Trade has provided information on domestic support and export subsidies, circulated in document WT/ACC/SPEC/JOR/2 of 3 July 1998, and revised information in document WT/ACC/SPEC/JOR/2/Rev.1 of 2 September 1999.]